Important Global Message

 Section 24-48 of the Miami-Dade County Code requires that a Miami-Dade County Class I Permit be obtained prior to performing any work in, on, over or upon tidal waters or coastal wetlands of Miami-Dade County or of any of the municipalities located within Miami-Dade County.
 A Class I Permit is also required for most mangrove trimming, alteration or removal.
-This permit requirement applies to most work with the following exceptions found in the Class I application package.
+This permit requirement applies to most work with some exceptions that are specified in the Miami-Dade County Code.

-other permits may be needed before you can start work.
-The following is a list of other agencies that may have jurisdiction over these projects.
+Other permits may be needed before you can start work.
+The following is a list of other agencies that may have jurisdiction over these Class I projects.
 Please be advised that their involvement will depend upon the location, nature, type and size of the project:

 - Local Municipality (structural, zoning, building)